Cooking through the Freezer-one forgotten package at a time

 Retirement, at Last

 Now, after retiring following 40 years as a physician and a working mom raising three children, I finally have what once felt like a mythical resource: time.
-Time to get organized, plan meals and open the freezer without fear or judgment.
+I now have time to get organized, plan meals and open the freezer without fear or judgment.

 The Challenge Begins